armuh16/assessmenttest/README.md

 The purpose of this technical assessment is to gauge your coding skill and your thinking on a data reconciliation sample problem.

-You may write-up the assessment in any mainstream coding language, but as Xendit primarily uses Typescript and Go, submissions in these languages are preferred.
+You may write-up the assessment in any mainstream coding language, but as primarily uses Typescript and Go, submissions in these languages are preferred.

 Evaluation criteria :